-5. Definitions of Types of Academic Misconduct:
+5 Definitions of Types of Academic Misconduct:

 Academic misconduct (cheating and unethical practices) in assessments is where a student gains, seeks, attempts or intends to gain advantage in relation to assessments or to aid another to gain such an advantage by unfair or improper means.
+The following list provides examples of misconduct, but is not exhaustive.